colinSchofield/zai-weather/README.md

 Open API can be easily loaded into Stoplight for the API design first approach and then to Sauce Labs (or Postman collection via Newman) for all your API contract testing needs.

-### Makefile
+#### Makefile

-As Go does not have any kind of a build automation tool, the UNIX Make provides us with a great starting point.
+As Go does not provide a build automation tool, the UNIX Make provides a great starting point.

 Execute `make` or `make help` for a list of available tasks.
 As shown below: